 The Business Plan criteria were discussed.
-The business plan should demonstrate a knowledge and understanding of implementation (including at least a site plan, funding, description of gear and approach).
+The business plan should demonstrate a knowledge and understanding of implementation (including at least a site plan, description of gear and approach, risk analysis and market analysis).
 The applicant should provide a summary of the business plan.
-In addition, outline the approach the applicant would take in implementing an aquaculture program including a detailed site plan, funding, and a description of gear and approach.
-In addition, innovative shellfish propagation and implementation strategies should be thought about and encouraged.
+In addition, outline the approach the applicant would take in implementing an aquaculture program including a detailed site plan, a description of gear and approach, risk analysis and market analysis.
+It was determined that Funding should be a separate criterion outside the business plan.

-The Committee thought that the business plan was the "meat" of the application and that the maximum points should reflect that.
-Possibly 20 or 30 points.
-No decision was made on the amount of points to allow.
-Susan suggested that we finalize points at the next meeting.
+The Committee thought that the business plan was the "meat" of the application and that the maximum points should reflect 20 points.
+The funding could be another 5 points.

 References were discussed as part of the application.
 Letters of support would have to be from non-family members or business partners It was suggested that a maximum of three (3) references with attestation of performance in relevant similar projects including business, fisheries and aquaculture as well as other relevant fields be required.
-The references would have to include names of the appropriate project contacts, email addresses, and current telephone numbers.
+It was suggested that references be 5 points.

 An interview or presentation was also discussed.
 Possibly 10 minutes with questions.
 Possibly, those individuals meeting the minimum qualifications and scoring well on items above (review criteria) will be asked to make an oral presentation to the selection committee and the BOS.
+This could be another 5 points.